stacksmith/trivial-renamer/README.md

 ## Rationale and use case

 The raison d'etre of this library is a cffi binding generator.
-Translating C identifier names to Lisp required keeping custom name translation rules based on type of C object, its namespace, and even the object's actual name for scalpel-precision renaming.
+Translating C identifier names to Lisp required keeping custom name translation rules based on type of C object, its namespace, and even the object's actual name, for total control of renaming.

-Afterwards, I still had to deal with the mess of maintaining a relationship between old and new names, uniqueness of mapping, etc.
+After renaming, there is still the daunting task of maintaining a relationship between old and new names, uniqueness of mapping, etc.

 ## Dependencies